Taking the lead!

-The president or chairperson is the principal leader of the organisation and has overall responsibility for the organisation’s administration.
+The president or chairperson is the principal leader of the club and has overall responsibility for the club’s administration.

 The first major role of the president is leading the annual planning of the club (consistent with the views of members), help the committee prioritise its goals and then try to keep the committee on track by working within that overall plan.
 Club and committee members should have a sense of what they are trying to achieve and a plan developed for this purpose is essential.
 The president leads this process.

-At the operational level, a major function of the president is to facilitate effective management of committee meetings.
+The second major role of the president is to facilitate effective management of club/committee meetings.

-- be well informed of all organisation activities;
+- Be well informed of all the club’s activities

-- be aware of the future directions and plans of members;
+- Be knowledgeable of the future directions and plans of members

-- have a good working knowledge of the constitution, rules and the duties of all office bearers and subcommittees;
+- Have a good working knowledge of the club rules and the duties of all office bearers and sub-committees

-- represent the organisation at local, regional, state and national levels;
+- Represent the club at local, regional, and state level

-- be a supportive leader for all organisations members;
+- Be a supportive leader for all club members

-- act as a facilitator for organisation activities; and
+- Act as a facilitator for club activities

 How decisions are made

-The president has the responsibility to determine what particular decision-making process should be used.
+The president has the responsibility to determine what decision-making process should be used.
 Keep these simple and easy to understand is ideal, however they must align with the club’s rules.
 Because of the nature of the position, there is often the need for the chairperson to make informed decisions.
 The most difficult part of making a decision is the possibility of making the wrong one.
 To avoid making a wrong decision or not making one at all, as the president you must adhere to the following:

 To be an effective president, always remember to be fair and decisive.
 All the skills necessary to be a good president, to enable fair decision-making and to exercise sound management come with practice and regular self-appraisal.